nperraud/code-template-lightning/README.rst

-package_name: Template for Python packages with pytorch lightning
+packagename: Template for Python packages with pytorch lightning
 =================================================================

+**The first thing you need to do is to replace `packagename` in all files with the name of your package.
+Then rename the folder `packagename` to the name of your package.**

+Once this is done, you can proceed with the instatllation of the package as described below.

 Getting started